Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/messaging-setup.md

 Edit the Organization Default record, then enter the email service’s email address into the “Recommendations Email Service Address” field..
 [Image: Screen Shot 2020-06-19 at 3.03.14 PM.png]

+#Schedule the Batch Jobs

+There are two batch jobs that need to run to send referrals and referral followup messages to clients.

+* Batch_SendInitialClientReferrals
+* Batch_SendReferralFollowupReminders

+These batch classes should execute at least once per day.
+Please follow the instructions in the Help documentation to schedule the classes: https://help.salesforce.com/articleView?id=code_schedule_batch_apex.htm&type=5